Pudentiana Deacon

 Pudentiana Deacon (born Elizabeth; c.
-1580 – 21 Dec.
-1645) was a Benedictine nun now known for her translation of Les vrais entretiens spirituels ("the authentic spiritual conferences") by Francis de Sales (1557–1662).
+1580 – 21 December 1645) was an English Benedictine nun now known for her translation of Les vrais entretiens spirituels ("the authentic spiritual conferences") by Francis de Sales (1557–1662).

 Life

 The few details known about Deacon's life are taken from two separate manuscripts.
 From circumstantial evidence, her family would seem to have been Catholic, and of the gentry.

 After Henry VIII dissolved the monasteries in 1535–1540, English Catholics had to travel to Europe in order to take orders, and Pudentiana Deacon journeyed to Flanders.
 Her father, John Deacon (died 1618), took religious orders after he was widowed, possibly inspired by his daughter's example.

 Deacon was received into the Abbey of the Glorious Assumption of Our Lady in Brussels on 11 July 1606, invested in holy habit on 23 April 1607, and professed on 29 April 1608 alongside four other English women.
 There is some confusion about her date of birth, as records of these events indicate that she was thirty-two though she must only have been twenty-seven or twenty-eight if the age recorded at her death is accurate.
 She took Pudentiana as her religious name.

 In 1623 she and two other women were sent to help with a new English Benedictine congregation for women being set up in Cambrai, Our Blessed Lady of Consolation.
-Gertrude More, great-great granddaughter of Thomas More, was one of the postulants at the new convent.
+Gertrude More, great-great-granddaughter of Thomas More, was one of the postulants at the new convent.
 The transfer would seem to have been at least partially political, as the three sisters were identified with a "pro-Jesuit" Ignatian tendency within the Brussels house.
 Deacon remained in Cambrai for the rest of her life and served as cellarer, mistress of the novices, and prioress.